 For most schools, a greenhouse serves multiple purposes.
 It can be a classroom, source of produce, meeting area, lab space, and home for extracurricular activities.
 Understanding how different groups will use the school greenhouse — and its many different roles in school life — will help clarify the size and layout of the structure.
 Once you have identified decision-makers, it is important to ask them how they could use or benefit from a year-round greenhouse.
 With these goals in mind, you can start sketching out a floor plan of how the space will be used.

 In the process of creating the custom greenhouse at Vail Mountain School greenhouse, for example, Ceres greenhouse design team considered how each classroom could use the greenhouse.
 Younger classes will learn the basics of photosynthesis in garden beds.
-Eighth-graders study the effects of light on seedlings in small lab area, and fifth graders monitor pH levels of the greenhouse aquaponic system.
+Eighth-graders study the effects of light on seedlings in the small lab area, and fifth graders monitor pH levels of the greenhouse aquaponic system.
 The space is multi-functional and diverse, allowing for many uses between teachers and classrooms – a design choice that was factored into in the beginning.

 3. Create a Budget

-Funding a school greenhouse is a obviously a prime factor in the planning process, and usually schools’ greatest hurdle.
+Funding a school greenhouse is obviously a prime factor in the planning process, and usually schools’ greatest hurdle.
 Creating preliminary budget for the project is helpful to set a funding goal.
-Many greenhouse designers can give you a ‘ball park’ figure of costs.
+Many greenhouse designers can give you a ‘ball park’ figure for costs.
 Keep in mind that this should be a rough estimate, and you probably want to plan a cushion for unforeseen costs.
 You also want to take into account operational costs when choosing a greenhouse structure.
-Standard greenhouses are energy intensive to operate year-round, and in the end much more expensive than an energy-efficient year-round greenhouse.
+Standard greenhouses are energy intensive to operate year-round and in the end much more expensive than an energy-efficient year-round greenhouse.
 What you should also consider is the value and usability of your school greenhouse against the cost.
 A Ceres energy-efficient greenhouse can be used year-round whereas a hoophouse or another inefficient greenhouse makes for a poor Winter classroom.
 Contact Ceres if you have questions about setting a goal for your school greenhouse budget.